 Students from a wide variety of majors in the humanities, social sciences, natural sciences, and engineering choose to complete a certificate in European Cultural Studies.
-The Program's courses involve interdisciplinary approaches to the analysis of the products of European culture, from novels, operas, paintings, and photographs, to urban geography and land-use patterns.
+ECS courses involve interdisciplinary approaches to the analysis of the products of European culture, from novels, poems, operas, paintings, photographs, and philosophical treatises, to urban geography and land-use patterns.
 There are no pre-requisites for admission to the ECS certificate program.
 However, ECS/EPS 301, ECS/EPS 302, and the HUM 216-219 sequence are each recognized as excellent gateway courses that also count towards fulfillment of the ECS certificate program requirements.

 Students normally apply to join the program by the fall of their junior year.
 Early concentrators, late-comers, and students with further questions about the certificate are urged to contact Brigid Doherty, Director, for additional information.